 Our programs work by partnering with veterinarians, public and private agencies, and most importantly with pet owners who may not be able access or afford regular vet care.
-By keeping pets healthy, we help to keep pets in their homes and out of animal shelters.
+By keeping pets healthy, we help to keep pets in their homes.
 The more we help pet owners take care of their companion animals, the fewer pets end up in our overcrowded city and county shelters.

 Free & ‘Pay What You Can’ Pet Health Care